Elizabeth L. McKeen

 - Obtained summary judgment in favor of mortgage servicer in declaratory judgment action against trustee, seeking right to perform loan modifications;

-- Obtained summary judgment in putative consumer fraud action involving termination of co-branded credit card rewards program;
+- Secured summary judgment in putative consumer fraud action involving termination of co-branded credit card rewards program;

-- Obtained dismissal of putative class action against servicer concerning borrowers’ rights under HAMP loan modification program;
+- Achieved dismissal of putative class action against servicer concerning borrowers’ rights under HAMP loan modification program;

 - Obtained dismissal of putative class action against mortgage servicer regarding TILA disclosure requirements in connection with loan modifications;